wtheathOTG/bootcamp-project-2025/.github/pull_request_template.md

 All the criteria for Milestone 1 is met with some asterisks:

-*Next.js is installed, so there is an imitation of js DOM manipulation in the blog.ts file - it is marked as deprecated.
+*Next.js is installed, so there is an imitation of js DOM manipulation in the blogData.ts file - it is marked as deprecated.

 *Instead of a blog.html there is a /blog/page.tsx.